American Journalism Online Awards

 Credit: Bob Eckstein

-Reporters, producers, editors and the public are invited to nominate their favorite outlets and works of journalism published in 2020.
+Reporters, producers, editors and the public are invited to nominate their favorite outlets and works of journalism published in 2021.
 You can nominate anyone — even a colleague or yourself.
 To nominate a work, click on the category below and complete the form.
 Be sure to include the name of the journalist or journalists who authored the work, the publication, a link and why you think the work or outlet deserves recognition.
-Nominations must be received by March 1, 2021.
+You can submit as many nominations as you want.
+Nominations must be received by March 1, 2022.

 American Journalism Online Program at NYU